mmatyas/pegasus-frontend-wiki/Building.md

-Qt is a cross platform framework
+Qt is a cross platform framework, available for most desktop operating systems, as well as embedded platforms and smartphones.

 ## Linux/X11